KlepaczPrzemyslaw/SortFiles/README.md

 ### 2. Install it
 - Update "Config" class:
-    - All 3 dictionaries must exist!
+    - All 3 directories must exist!
     - Decide what to do with underscore
     - Set per how many seconds the function should be called.
 - Switch inside Visual Studio the Configuration Manager option from "Debug" to "Release"